-Learn about the 19th-century history of Ukraine, improve your Ukrainian vocabulary and listening skills in the next history lesson from Ukrainian Lessons Podcast!
+Learn about the 19th-century history of Ukraine, improve your Ukrainian vocabulary and listening skills in the next history lesson from the Ukrainian Lessons Podcast!

-In this Ukrainian Lesson you will:
+In this Ukrainian Lesson, you will:

 • listen to my introduction about попередні уроки історії;